 If you shine at building relationships but can’t close the deal, you may wonder why someone didn’t become your client.
 You know you can solve their problem.
 And it’s discouraging, especially when you felt a connection to them.

 Take heart.
-The biggest problem is the disconnect that occurs as the conversation shifts to the offer.
-Even nurturers can improve that part of their sales conversations.
+The biggest problem is the disconnect which occurs as the conversation shifts to the close.
+Even nurturers can improve this part of the sales conversation.

 Follow the lead of hunters:

 - Practice.
 Practice, practice, practice.
 Become comfortable with discussing what it’s like to work with you, asking for their business and confidently discussing the money part.